-- Affordable units on rural exception sites where this can be demonstrated to meet local needs. - Development of 10 units or fewer on windfall sites.
-The number and variety of such windfall sites makes it too prescriptive to identify them individually and the preferred approach is to assess the suitability of each site at the time the development proposal is made.
+- Affordable units on rural exception sites where this can be demonstrated to meet local needs. - Development of ten units or fewer on windfall sites.
+The number and variety of such windfall sites makes it too prescriptive to identify them individually and the preferred approach is to assess the suitability of each site at the time the development proposal is made in accordance with development plan policies